SercoSPA/CLEOPE/readme.md

     - `aoi.py`, `buttons.py` and `empty.py`, which are specific scripts interfaced with the geographical research of products via Jupyter Notebook;
     - `qm.py` which is a module dedicated to the product **search**, **order** and **download** via Jupyter Notebooks. <br>

-- Modules dedicated to **EO data processing** are mission-wise scripts called in the mission dedicated notebook.
+- Modules dedicated to **EO data processing** are scripts called in the mission dedicated notebook.
     - `cams.py`, `cgls.py` and `cmems.py` are named after the mission they are dedicated to - Copernicus Atmosphere, Copernicus Land and Copernicus Marine, respectively;
     - `data_processing_*.py` are named after the Sentinel mission of reference.<br>